 Being a Councillor expands your ability to make a difference in your local community and to influence issues that you care about.
-If you are thinking about nominating as a candidate, you must be an Australian citizen and enrolled to vote in the Manningham City Council elections.
+If you are thinking about nominating as a candidate in the next election, you must be an Australian citizen and enrolled to vote in the Manningham City Council elections.

-There are some other requirements and disqualifications to consider – these are explained in more detail in the links below.
+Requirements and disqualifications for Council candidates to consider are explained in more detail in the links below.

 - VEC: Becoming a Council Candidate